google/codeworld/Users.md

   * [CIS 194](http://www.seas.upenn.edu/~cis194/fall16/index.html), a class at the University of Pennsylvania, used CodeWorld for its introductory lessons.
 It was taught by Joachim Breitner.
 * Australian National University
   * [COMP 1100/1300](https://cs.anu.edu.au/courses/comp1100/) at Australian National University also used CodeWorld for introductory lessons, following similar activities to UPenn's CIS 194.
+* Serendipity School
+  * [The Serendipity School](http://www.serendipityschool.com/), in Belmont, CA used CodeWorld for a Spring 2017 coding class for students in the 4th and 5th grades.
 * CodeDay Seattle
   * Brendan Murphy used CodeWorld to teach a one-hour seminar on Haskell to beginning student programmers, at a [CodeDay](https://codeday.org/) event in Seattle.
 This is a hackathon-style event run by [StudentRND](https://srnd.org/).